 Configurations of media-filled bed aquaponics systems

-There are two different configurations of recirculating water between the fish tanks and media-filled grow beds, namely the flood and drain (also known as ebb and flow) and the continuously flooded aquaponics systems.
+There are two different configurations of recirculating water between the fish tanks and media-filled grow beds:

-TIP #2: Personally I would recommend the flood and drain configuration.
-More on this in my post, Flood and Drain Aquaponics
+TIP #2: Personally I would recommend the flood and drain aquaponics configuration.

 The flood and drain configuration has been tested and proven to provide good and even distribution of the incoming nutrient-rich water throughout the grow bed.
 The periodic flooding and draining of the aquaponics system also increases aeration to the media as well as the water returning to the fish tanks.